val314159/christophergs.github.io/_posts/2016-02-29-metawear-guide-pt10.md

 - The [Android API docs](https://mbientlab.com/androiddocs/)
 - The [Android Sample app](https://github.com/mbientlab/Metawear-SampleAndroidApp)
+- The [Fragment Navigation Drawer](https://github.com/codepath/android_guides/wiki/Fragment-Navigation-Drawer), which is used in the sample app
 - The [Metawear Community Forum](http://community.mbientlab.com/)

 Finally, a big thank you to the team at mbientlab - you are guys are doing a great job.
 Keep it up!